Jay-Juan/Shaolin-Chuan-Map/Readme.md

 # Shaolin Chuan Map

-This map contains the location of some "Shaolin Chuan" Kung Fu schools.
+This map contains the location of some branches of the "Shaolin Chuan" Kung Fu schools.

 Within, you can find:
  - A pin marking the location of each school